DavidAK43/BCM-PROJECT/README.md

 FEATURES:

-* So Far here is what I have accomplished.
-Given it's untested in dedicated environment, but we'll get there.
+* So Far here is what I have accomplished as a rough outline.
+Needs more testing.

 - suitable for 1 - 51 participants
 - 3 sided struggle between NATO,CSAT & AAF